Japanese Breakfast at Y93

-The Japanese diet is said to be one of the healthiest in the world, and the traditional Japanese breakfast of rice, fish, and vegetables is often given as an example of an ideal, nutritionally balanced morning meal.
+The Japanese diet is said to be one of the healthiest in the world.
+The traditional Japanese breakfast of rice, fish, and vegetables is often given as an example of an nutritionally balanced morning meal.

-While breakfast foods are often seen as their own category in the West, the distinction is not as finely drawn in Japan.
-The traditional Japanese style of breakfast is structured in a similar way to the core format of a Japanese meal, which is referred to as ichiju sansai (一汁三菜), or “one soup, three dishes.”
-A “one soup, three dish” meal normally consists of rice and pickled vegetables, which are indispensable enough to go without mentioning.
-For breakfast, miso soup is the most common soup.
+The traditional Japanese breakfast is similar to the format of a Japanese meal — ichiju sansai (一汁三菜), or “one soup, three dishes.”
+A “one soup, three dish” meal normally consists of rice and pickled vegetables.
+In addition, for breakfast, miso soup is the most common soup.
 Other dishes could include grilled fish, egg dishes, nori (seaweed sheets), natto (fermented soybeans), and vegetable dishes.

 As an island country, seafood has long been the most readily available source of protein for Japanese people.
 While processed meats like bacon or sausage have become more common in the West today, fish is still a strong breakfast staple in Japan.